 With one venue in Batignolles and one at Canal Saint-Martin, Climbing District is très chouette and attracts a young urban crowd.
 Both gyms have modern climbing walls, co-working spaces and a buzzing ambiance.
 The new space in Canal Saint-Martin is part of a renovated old cinema with 1950’s architecture.
 It is the perfect creative setting to work, play, and climb.

 The further out of the city you go, the larger the gyms are.
 Notable establishments include Hardbloc and Block’Out, which are both fantastic gyms.
 But for intramural climbing the above is a fairly comprehensive list.
 Beyond this, you have the beautiful forest of Fontainebleau, just south of Paris, which offers world class climbing if you’re ready to test your skills in the great outdoors.
 Go, explore, sample tasty food, and find the gym that is best for you.
 Let us know what you find, Bonne séance!

 - Ready for a refresh?
 Where to go for wellness in Paris.

 - Need somewhere to stay in Paris for your next trip?
 Check out these rentals.

 - Here’s your guide for how to dress like a Parisian when visiting Paris.

 Written by Matthew Hillier for HiP Paris.
 Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
-Looking to bring France home to you or to learn online or in person (when possible)?
-Check out new marketplace shop and experiences.
+Looking to bring France home to you or to learn online or in person?
+Check out our marketplace shop and experiences.